SteveClement/wiki.localhost.lu/Sysadmin/OpenBSD/Tips.md

 ## via the ports system

-/!\ This will compile bash from source
+:warning: This will compile bash from source
 ```
 # cd /usr/ports/shells/bash
 # make install clean